myclabs/DeepCopy/README.md

 $copy = $copier->copy($var);
 ```

-It is however recommended to use a difference instance of `DeepCopy` between each object copy as it relies on
-`spl_object_hash` internally.
-As such you may want to roll your own deep copy function:
+You may want to roll your own deep copy function:

 ```php
 namespace Acme;